Hunor85/Ionic_2-Quote_Application/README.md

 # Ionic 2 - Quote Application

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.<br/>
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.<br/> The application has the following functionalities:
-In this personal project I created a Quote Application with Ionic 2.
-The application has the following functionalities:
 <br/>
 - to choose a quote from a given category